-Last month’s annual celebration of Martin Luther King, Jr. Day served as an important reminder of the incredible work and perseverance of an incredible man — and the people around him — who led the charge for civil rights in this country.
+January’s annual celebration of Martin Luther King, Jr. Day served as an important reminder of the incredible work and perseverance of an incredible man — and the people around him — who led the charge for civil rights in this country.
 Dr. King’s story is part of the long and rich history of African Americans in the United States.

 As we commemorate Black History Month in February, we remember the totality of African American history.
 We recall the stories and leaders that came before us and we reflect on history that is currently being made.
 We honor the untold and underrepresented narratives of our American story, and through the work of the National Park Service we help ensure that these stories continue to be passed on faithfully, completely, and accurately.

 With that in mind, we encourage you to visit sites across the country marking significant moments and chapters in our shared history.
 Our national parks are places that tell America’s proudest moments and reflect on America’s struggles.
 You can discover these stories and more by visiting:

 - Cane River National Heritage Area (LA) — Gain insight into plantation life, the institution of slavery, and the Creole culture.

 - Charles Young Buffalo Soldiers National Monument (OH) — Walk in the footsteps of Colonel Young and learn how he inspired a new generation of leaders.

 - African American Civil War Memorial (DC) — Honor the service of the more than 200,000 African American soldiers and sailors who fought for the Union — and their freedom — in the United States Civil War.

 - Maggie L. Walker National Historic Site (VA) — Commemorate the life of a true pioneer and trailblazer.
 Despite adversity and hardship, Maggie L. Walker achieved incredible success in the world of business and finance as the first woman to charter and serve as president of a bank in the United States.